 The Clarkstown project had zero development cost and over its lifetime the system will save the town $4.6 million.

 “We are dedicated to making community solar more available to home and business owners,” said Henry Yun, President of 174 Power Global.
-The company has expanded its presence in the Northeast region to accommodate growing demand for solar.
+The company has expanded its presence to accommodate growing demand for solar.
 “Therefore we offer a wide variety of financing options, including no cost options, that allow New Yorkers to easily make the switch to solar, even in the most difficult of times.”

 OnForce’s solar experts are offering free over the phone consultations.
 Expect to learn how much additional revenue your real estate can earn, the short and long term benefits of solar energy, and what state and federal incentives you qualify for.